varunkumarrajan/Javascript/README.md

 # Javascript
 Compare two objects in deep level
 # Uses
-put this function into script tag or copy function onto paste your code call this function with name and pass two arguments as a objects this function return true or false
+put this function into script tag or copy function and paste into your code<br/>
+call this function with name and pass two arguments as a objects<br/>
+this function return true or false<br/>